RaviTambade/Craftsmanship/Notes/manageyourself.md

-#  9 Months Are Over — It's Time to Reset, Refocus, and Rise*
+#  It's Time to Reset, Refocus, and Rise

 > "Dear Students,
-> We’re now 9 months into the year.
-Let that sink in.
-> Three-fourths of the race is done — but the finish line is not the end... it's a *transformation*.
-> You’re not here to *just finish* the year.
+> You’re not here to *just finish* the course.
 You’re here to finish it **strong**.
-> The next 60 days?
+> The next 90 days?
 That’s your golden window.
 > Give it your all — and you might not even recognize the version of you that walks out of it."

----

 ## 🌞 **1.
 Manage Your Time – Be the Master of Your Day**